Snapdragon 7 Gen 2: More power for mid-range smartphones

 The Snapdragon 7 Gen 2 is said to offer 50 per cent more performance compared to its predecessor - and consume less energy.
 Qualcomm's new processor will soon be installed in mid-range smartphones.

-Qualcomm has introduced the Snapdragon 7 Gen 2.
-It consists not only of the processor, but is a so-called system-on-chip (SoC).
-With it, Qualcomm brings some premium features to the mid-range.
+Qualcomm has presented the Snapdragon 7 Gen 2.
+It not only consists of the processor, but is also a so-called system-on-chip (SoC).
+With it, Qualcomm is bringing some premium functions to the mid-range.

 50 per cent more performance, 13 per cent less power consumption

 The Snapdragon 7 Gen 2 has eight processing cores.
 These are four efficiency cores, three performance cores and one prime core.
-Depending on the required performance, the SoC accesses other processing cores.
-The prime core reaches a clock frequency of up to 2.91 gigahertz.
+Depending on the required performance, the SoC accesses other computing cores.
+The prime core achieves a clock frequency of up to 2.91 gigahertz.

-For gaming, the Snapdragon 7 Gen 2 optimises its performance by, among other things, calculating content in the foreground in full resolution and that in the background in lower resolution.
+In games, the Snapdragon 7 Gen 2 optimises its performance by, among other things, calculating content in the foreground at full resolution and in the background at a lower resolution.

-With the Snapdragon 7 Gen 2, smartphone manufacturers can install cameras with up to 200 megapixels of resolution.
-It supports 18-bit RAW shooting and can take up to 30 photos in low-light mode and stitch them together to form one image.
+The Snapdragon 7 Gen 2 enables smartphone manufacturers to install cameras with a resolution of up to 200 megapixels.
+It supports RAW images with 18 bits and can take up to 30 photos in low-light mode and combine them into one image.

 The Snapdragon 7 Gen 2 supports download speeds of up to 4.4 Gbps with its 5G modem X62.
-However, this peak value is likely to remain as theoretical as the 3.6 Gbps that the SoC enables with Wi-Fi 6E.
-With Bluetooth 5.3, it also supports the latest standard, including aptX for lossless streaming of music.
+However, this peak value is likely to remain just as theoretical as the 3.6 Gbps that the SoC enables with Wi-Fi 6E.
+With Bluetooth 5.3, it also supports the latest standard, including aptX for lossless music streaming.

-According to Qualcomm, the first smartphones with the Snapdragon 7 Gen 2 will be introduced this March.
-The company names Realme and the Xiaomi sub-brand Redmi as the first vendors to install the new processor.
+According to Qualcomm, the first smartphones with the Snapdragon 7 Gen 2 will be launched this March.
+The company names Realme and the Xiaomi sub-brand Redmi as the first suppliers to install the new processor.

 When I was but a young student, I'd sit in my friend's living room with all my classmates and play on his SuperNES.
 Since then I've had the opportunity to test out all the newest technology for you.
 I've done reviews at Curved, Computer Bild and Netzwelt, and have now arrived at Galaxus.de.